mattfarina/Drupal-8-JavaScript-Plan/README.md

 2. A decrease in DX for a core developer audience without a mitigation plan.
 3. We still need more data/justification for a change.

+### Replace Drupal.theme() with template system
+Since Drupal.theme came to life the JS communities have really jumped into dealing with the templating problem with tools like [Mustache](http://mustache.github.com/) and [Handlebars](http://handlebarsjs.com/).
+We should replace the core Drupal system with a 3rd party system that rocks.
+This task is not included in the plan in the interest of time which there is not a lot of and I have not seen someone champion this in core.

 ### Using A Full JavaScript Loader (e.g. require.js)
 Using loaders is rather popular in the JavaScript community.
 When you are building the entire UI in JavaScript and want to call back for any functionality loading that on the fly is great.
 But, Drupal doesn't generate pages this way, there is debate around if this is a good idea, not all the JavaScript devs are for it, there are DX issues for contrib, and this is not a small task.
 These are all problems that should be solved before moving forward.
 Let me go into detail on some of problems facing this: